Alternate Definitions of Vector Space Dimension and Module Rank Using Isomorphisms: Isomorphic Basis of a Vector Space with the Infinite Dimension Case

 The standard basis of $F_0^S$, $\{e_i|i \in S\}$, is also an isomorphic basis of $F_0^S$ according to this definition using the identity map $I:F_0^S \to F_0^S$, which is the linear transformation with $I(e_i)=e_i$ for all $i \in S$ and is an isomorphism.

 Let $V$ be a vector space over field $F$.
-Since a linear transformation with domain $F_0^S$ is uniquely determined by the outputs of the standard basis, for $\dim_I(V)=|S|$, there is a one-to-one correspondence between the linear isomorphisms $f:F_0^S \to V$ and the bases of $V$.
+Since a linear transformation with domain $F_0^S$ is uniquely determined by the outputs of the standard basis, for $\dim_I(V)=|S|$, there is a one-to-one correspondence between the linear isomorphisms $f:F_0^S \to V$ and the ordered bases of $V$ (based on the ordering of $S$).

 \begin{theorem} Let $V$ be a vector space over field $F$, and let $S$ be a set.
 Then $\dim_I(V)=|S|$ if and only if there exists an isomorphic basis of $V$ containing $|S|$ vectors. \end{theorem}

 \begin{proof} If $\dim_I(V)=|S|$, then there exists a linear isomorphism $f:F_0^S \to V$.
 Then $\{f(e_i)|i \in S\}$ is an isomorphic basis of $V$ by definition.